Should I List With An Agent Or Sell To A Cash Buyer?

 What does “time on market” mean in monetary terms?

 While the house is sitting on the market, you pay insurance, taxes, utility bills, heating, ac, lawn care and maintenance!
-Not to mention closing costs and agent fees if it does sell.
+Not to mention closing costs and agent fees if it sells.

 Homeowners need to be in the know when it is indeed best to list and when it is best not to list.
 By all means opt for an agent if you have enough value in the house to account for agent fees, closing costs, holding costs and selling fees to still make it worth the sale.